serhiykobyakov/CDROM_actuator_automatization/README.md

 ![Alt Text](https://github.com/serhiykobyakov/CDROM_linear_actuator_automatization/blob/main/howitworks.gif)

+### What is it

+I needed some mecnanical laser beam interrupter (optical shutter) and decided to make it myself using garbage.
+Yes, I like the idea of zero waste way of doing business.
+Yes, it's damn time consuming way of doing things but let's put all the discussion aside and let me just show you the coding part of the project here.

 ### What it does

+I have an old CDROM which has working linear actuator.
+It's not very fast for optical shutter but it's cheap.
+So I need some low power stepper motor driver, an Arduino board to control it and a case to hold it all together.
+The stepper motor is the [Easy Driver](https://learn.sparkfun.com/tutorials/easy-driver-hook-up-guide/all) and any Arduino board is siutable for this task.

 The software has been tested for errors, stability and speed (bugs free is not guaranteed, see the licence).